Item Reviewed: "Sword" by Barex Aster

 Style and Voice

-I don't read for grammar, but I usually find things to whine about. not here.
+I don't read for grammar, but I almost always find things to whine about.
+Not so, here.
 Good job!

 Just my personal opinion